Nesting Monte Carlo for high-dimensional Non Linear PDEs

-This methodology has being extended for other non linearities in \cite{bouchard2017numerical} and \cite{bouchard2017numerical2} and the maturity problem is solved but at the price of the introduction of some grids meaning that the "curse of dimensionality" is back. \end{itemize} As for the branching method, the methodology proposed here is based on the Feynman-Kac representation of the PDEs coupled with the randomization of the time step proposed in \cite{henry2016branching}.
+This methodology has being extended for other non linearities in \cite{bouchard2017numerical} and \cite{bouchard2017numerical2} and the maturity problem is solved but at the price of the introduction of some grids meaning that the "curse of dimensionality" is back. \item The third is developed in \cite{weinan2017linear}, \cite{weinan2016multilevel}, \cite{hutzenthaler2017multi} with an algorithm based on Picard iterations, multi-level techniques and automatic differentiation permitting to solve some high dimensional PDEs with non linearity in $u$ and $Du$.
+The convergence of the algorithm is given and a lot of numerical examples show its efficiency in high dimension. \end{itemize} As for the branching method, the methodology proposed here is based on the Feynman-Kac representation of the PDEs coupled with the randomization of the time step proposed in \cite{henry2016branching}.
 This approach is combined with nesting Monte Carlo with a given depth.
 Then it is possible to get effective schemes to solve non-linear PDEs.\\ Because a truncation after a given number $m$ of nesting is achieved, the method is biased.\\ For the demonstration of the convergence of the proposed schemes it is possible to follow classical approaches as the one used in \cite{rainforth2017opportunities}.
 It permits to understand how many particles to use at each nesting level and the number of nesting level $m$ to take.\\ Classically the error is composed of a biased term and a variance term.
 It can be shown than the bias term goes to zero very quickly with $m$ but to be effective we need to be able to take $m$ below 5 or 6 such that the nesting Monte Carlo can be used.
 Therefore, as we will see, a limitation of the method will be that the maturity cannot be too large.\\